theofficialgman/Jamepad/README.md

   - Support for rumble
   - Button/Axis mappings for popular controllers.
   - A permissive license.
 You can include this use this library in proprietary projects without sharing source.

+This fork improved the following points compared to last real Jamepad version 1.3.2:
+* This fork builts the native library on Github Actions.
+* You can see all the magic happen there.
+Moreover, if you fork this repo and adjust settings, you are immediately ready to go with your own build!
+We are open for PRs though.

 #### Stuff You Should Know About Jamepad